Rozelle - Sydney

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. Identify the important features of track alignment design and construction
+- Identify the important features of track alignment to ensure safe operation of trains

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 1 Please refer here more information on student contribution amounts.

 2 Information on eligibility and Approved Pathway courses can be found here

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.

 Please note: international students should refer to this page to get an indicative course cost.